Angelus (comics)

 The Angelus is an American comic character featured in publications by Top Cow Productions.
-Initially appearing in the first lineup of The Darkness in 1997, the Angelus has featured as an antagonist and occasional supporting character in issues of The Darkness and The Witchblade.
-Described as the equal and opposite of the Darkness, as well as essentially being the mother of the Witchblade, the Angelus is a powerful opponent that has challenged both Jackie Estacado and Sara Pezzini on several occasions.
-She is also made cameos in a few other Top Cow titles.
+Initially appearing in the first lineup of The Darkness in 1997, the Angelus has featured as an antagonist and occasional supporting character in issues of The Darkness and Witchblade.

+Described as the eternal opposite of the Darkness, as well as essentially being the mother of the Witchblade, the Angelus is a powerful opponent that has challenged both Jackie Estacado and Sara Pezzini on several occasions.
+She has also made cameos in a few other Top Cow titles.

 Publication history

 The Angelus played a prominent role in the First Born limited series and had a one-shot by Ian Edginton released in December 2007 as part of the Top Cow Pilot Season event.

-Fictional biography
+Fictional character biography

-The Angelus is the antithesis of the Darkness; while those who bear the Darkness are agents of chaos and shadow, those who host the Angelus are agents of order and light.
-Unlike her nemesis, the Angelus completely subjugates the personality of its vessel; rendering her possessed.
-The Angelus was born from the light of creation; coming into being as the universe was being formed by God.
+The Angelus is the antithesis of the Darkness; while those who bear the Darkness are agents of chaos and shadow, those who host the Angelus are avatars of order and light.
+Unlike her nemesis, the Angelus completely subjugates the personality of its vessel; rendering her fully possessed but also retaining her memories as well as those of all previous hosts.
+The Angelus was conceived from the light of creation; coming into being as the universe was being formed by God.
 It immediately resented the Darkness, starting the cosmic war between the two forces.
 Eventually a truce was agreed upon and the two consummated; conceiving the Witchblade.

-Despite being the light and opposite to the Darkness, the Angelus is just as ruthless and destructive as her counterpart.
+Despite being a luminescent spirit of order and divinity, the Angelus is just as ruthless and destructive as her counterpart.
 The Angelus desires to spread her "light" to the world whether they want it or not.
 The Angelus will sometimes create a humanoid out of the light as a sexual companion, even spending centuries perfecting them.
 Recently the Angelus has allowed her hosts control over her powers such as with Danielle Baptiste and Finch, both of whom were allowed to live a normal life until they needed to tap into the power.